andreasVHoly/ml_prac3/README.txt

 Q1:

-It took 313 iteration to reach and error of 0.
+It took 204 iteration to reach and error of 0.

 Q2:

-The alogirhtm took 10 iteration with a threshold function.
+The alogirhtm took 6 iterations with a threshold function to reach and error of 0.
+It is achieved in less iterations as we come closer to the desired values faster as we automatically round values at each step to 1 or -1.

 Instructions: